MengyanLi1992/MUGS/README.md

 ![Flowchart](images/MUGSFlowchart.png)

-Main.R is the R script we used to learn embeddings for MGB and BCH.
-We need to input the SPPMI matrices and initial single-site embeddings from MGB and BCH.
-Since these were constructed based on patient-level data, which could not be made publiclly accessible due to privacy constraints.
+'Main.R' is the R script we used to learn embeddings for MGB and BCH, requiring input of the SPPMI matrices and initial single-site embeddings from these institutions.
+Since these were constructed based on patient-level data, they could not be made publicly accessible due to privacy constraints.
+We utilized the existing hierarchical medical ontology of PheCodes, LOINC codes, and RxNorms to group similar codes.
+For PheCodes, we used the integer level to form groups.
+For example, PheCode:250.1, PheCode:250.2, and PheCode:250.11 are grouped under PheCode:250.
+Hierarchical ontologies for LOINC and RxNorm can be found at https://shiny.parse-health.org/hierarchies/.

+After aligning the two sets of embeddings via solving the orthogonal procrustes problem, we trained the initial embeddings for group effects, code effects, and code-site effects by pooling the two sets of embeddings.
+The process is a standard regression/ANOVE problem, treating code-site effects as residuals.

+We then commenced our core algorithm: updating group effects, code effects, and code-site effects in an alternating and iterative fashion.
+The three key functions are given in 'MUGSFun.R'.
+'GroupEff_par' and 'CodeSiteEff_l2_par'are used to update group effects, and code-site effects, respectively, utilizing parallel computations across multiple cores or machines to enhance speed.
+'CodeEff_Matrix' is used to update code effects via matrix computations.

+For hyperparameter tuning, we leveraged silver-standard pediatric PheCode-RxNorm and PheCode-PheCode pairs curated from pediatric articles.
+This helped select the optimal tuning parameters associated with the penalties on code effects and code-site effects without the need for data splitting.
+The performance of different sets of embeddings with different tuning parameters was evaluated using 'Embed_Eval_Pediatric.R'.
+It is designed to evaluate the accuracy of the embeddings in identifying established related pairs versus random pairs across a wide range of settings.